UT Tyler Records Retention and Management

 - AC means "After Close" which should always be defined in the Schedule, because it changes.
 It may mean after the project is complete, after the employee is terminated, after completion of audit, etc. AC could fall at any time throughout the year, whereas FE and CE refer to the end dates listed above.

 What if I do not see the document I am looking for on the official UT Tyler Records Retention Schedule?
 Some of the documents may not be on the schedule for example student tests.
 Your college has policies on how long to keep student tests so check with your Chair or Dean.
 Any questions on records retention can be directed to the Associate Vice President for Human Resources who serves as the Records Management Officer for the university.

 Does the university pay for shredding documents that have met or exceeded the retention date?
 Once a year, usually in February, the university contracts a certified vendor to come on campus to shred documents that have met or exceeded the retention date per the university's Records Retention Schedule.
 The budget authorities and administrative support staff will receive an email announcing the shredding, so the department can include boxes that are either stored in the Physical Plant Records Room or in the department itself.
 Each department will need to fill out a Records Disposition Log form which can be found on this website, which must describe the information being shredded and must be signed by the budget authority.
 The original must be sent to the Office of Human Resources.
-The department may also do their own shredding at their own cost, but they still must fill out and sign a Records Dispositon Log form and send to the Office of Human Resources.
+The department may also do their own shredding at their own cost, but they still must fill out and sign a Records Dispositon Log form and send to the Office of Business Affairs.